 We would love to stay in touch, but we do not want to out-stay our welcome.
-Choose how you would like us to get in touch with you.
+You can choose how you would like us to get in touch with you.
 You may change this at any time.
-This can be done by contacting email@example.com.
+This can be done by contacting firstname.lastname@example.org.

 Should you be dissatisfied with the way in which the organisation has processed your data you have the right to submit a complaint to the Information Commissioner's Office: